bigkhangtheory/ComputerManagementTasks/Docs/Resources/Running-Gulp-based-tests.md

 # Running Gulp Based Tests

-NetworkingDsc has introduced a number of tests that use JavaScript based modules to validate source files (such as testing markdown files for valid syntax).
+xStorage has introduced a number of tests that use JavaScript based modules to validate source files (such as testing markdown files for valid syntax).
 These tests are orchestrated using [Gulp](http://gulpjs.com/).
 In order to allow these tests to be run Gulp and its dependencies must first be installed.
 The required steps are detailed below:

 1. Install [node.js](https://nodejs.org/en/download/)
-1. Open a command prompt and change the directory to the NetworkingDsc repository
+1. Open a command prompt and change the directory to the xNetworking repository
 1. Run the below commands to install gulp globally and to download the other dependencies needed automatically